 Mark Evans: Thank you!

 You joined the band in August of 2017, but you have known Angry Anderson for a long time.
-So, how is your history with Rose Tattoo, and how does it feel to be a part of this classic rock band?
+How is your history with Rose Tattoo, and how does it feel to be a part of this classic rock band?

 You mentioned many names who are not among us anymore.
 I think there’s no other band, besides Lynyrd Skynyrd, who has lost that many band members during the years as Rose Tattoo?

-I am happy for you Mark.
-But I have to say that the last time I saw the band, it was in 2001, and then went through my old photos I realised, three of those guys are already gone.
+I am happy for you, Mark.
+But I have to say that the last time I saw the band was in 2001.
+I went through my old photos I realized three of those guys are already gone.
 I was like, wow!

 BLOOD BROTHERS AND NEW MUSIC